awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

    }
    ```

-1. Confirm that AWS CodeBuild successfully pushed the Docker image to the repository:
+1. Confirm that CodeBuild successfully pushed the Docker image to the repository:

    1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.